Zippy-boy/wire-pod/Installation.md

 # Authenticate the bot with wire-pod

-1. ***PROD BOTS ONLY, skip if you have an OSKR/dev-unlocked bot:*** It is recommended to clear your bot's user data.
+1. ***PROD BOTS ONLY, skip if you have an OSKR/dev-unlocked bot as the setup.sh script will handle it:*** It is recommended to clear your bot's user data.
 This is not required, and you can still authenticate with wire-pod without it, but it may cause unexpected behavior.
     1. Place Vector on the charger
     2. Double press his button
     3. Lift his lift up then down